faem/CheatSheets/git.md

 to make change to a previous tag make a branch first: `git checkout -b <branch name> <tag name>`

+### Get all remote branch in local

+get all work of remote in local origin: `git fetch`

+checkout to get the branch in local: `git checkout <branch name>`

 ### TODO